20 Sep Parent Handouts DV Language

 ● Keep the words simple and repetitive, to support language skills.

-● After you have done the verbal routine a few times, you can pause before
+● After you have done the verbal routine a few times, you can pause before finishing the phrase, to give the child an opportunity to fill in the blank.

 How to Reduce Questions